microsoft/rnx-kit/.changeset/proud-comics-impress.md

 - sourceMapSourcesRootPath -> sourcemapSourcesRoot
 - assetsPath -> assetsDest

-### Add migration error messages

-When developers take this breaking change, they will need to update their config files and code to use the new property names.
-To help with this, we are adding logic to detect use of _old_ property names, and report detailed failure messages.
-This should assist with rooting out anything that might have been overlooked.
+### getKitConfig(): only search for rnx-kit configuration in package.json

+We no longer search for config in places like rnx-kit.config.js (e.g. no more `cosmiconfig`).

+**Why this change?** In all the places we use rnx-kit internally, no one is using this mechanism.
+Further, in external forums, there have been general complaints from JS devs about having too many config files -- package.json is the preferred "single source".
+In light of this, it didn't seem worthwhile to continue carrying `comsmiconfig` as a dependency.

+### getBundleDefinition() -> getBundleConfig()

+Now requires rnx-kit configuration as input, and outputs a bundle configuration.

+No longer provides default values.
+Returns only what is in configuration.
+Defaults have moved into the CLI, which is our opinionated view of how config should be interpreted.

+Drops support for a previously deprecated property `experimental_treeShake`, which has since been replaced with `treeShake`.

+### getBundlePlatformDefinition() -> getPlatformBundleConfig()

+Now requires a bundle configuration as input, and outputs a platform-specific bundle configuration.

+No longer provides default values.
+Returns only what is in configuration.
+Defaults have moved into the CLI, which is our opinionated view of how config should be interpreted.

-### Server config derived from bundle config
+### getServerConfig(): default server config derived from bundle config

-When server config is not present, and bundle config is, server config will now be derived from bundle config.
-Properties common to both, such as `detectCyclicDependencies` and `treeShake`, will be carried over from bundle config.
+When server config is not present, it is now derived from bundle config.
+Properties common to both, such as `BundlePlugin` props like `detectCyclicDependencies` and `treeShake`, will be used.

 This is a convenience, and will help devs avoid duplicating config between bundle and server props.

-### Remove deprecated `experimental_treeShake`

-Remove support for a previously deprecated property `experimental_treeShake`.
-It has since been replaced with `treeShake`.

-### Remove defaults from @rnx-kit/config

-The defaults will still be the same, but they are moving to @rnx-kit/cli where they can be conditionally defined based on variables like the current platform.
-This is needed for `bundleOutput`.
-As a result, all config props are now marked as optional.

-### getKitConfig(), getBundleDefinition(), getServerConfig() throw errors

-These functions now validate input and fail with thrown exceptions.
-The exception message explains what went wrong so developers can easily diagnose errors.

 ## Non-breaking Changes